Provision the Windows Data Science Virtual Machine on Azure

 Visual Studio Tools for AI that seamlessly integrates to Azure Machine Learning and helps you rapidly build AI applications.

-You may get a message stating that your evaluation period has expired.
-Enter your Microsoft account credentials or create a new free account to get access to the Visual Studio Community Edition.
+You might get a message that your evaluation period is expired.
+Enter your Microsoft account credentials.
+Or create a new free account to get access to Visual Studio Community.

 SQL Server 2017 Developer edition

-A developer version of SQL Server 2017 with ML Services to run in-database analytics is provided on the VM in either R or Python.
-ML Services provide a platform for developing and deploying intelligent applications.
-You can use the rich and powerful these languages and the many packages from the community to create models and generate predictions for your SQL Server data.
-You can keep analytics close to the data because ML Services (In-database) integrates both the R and Python language within the SQL Server.
-This eliminates the costs and security risks associated with data movement.
+A developer version of SQL Server 2017 with Machine Learning Services to run in-database analytics is provided on the VM in either R or Python.
+Machine Learning Services provides a platform for developing and deploying intelligent applications.
+You can use these languages and many packages from the community to create models and generate predictions for your SQL Server data.
+You can keep analytics close to the data because Machine Learning Services, in-database, integrates both the R and Python languages within SQL Server.
+This integration eliminates the cost and security risks associated with data movement.

-The SQL Server developer edition can only be used for development and test purposes.
+The SQL Server Developer edition is only for development and test purposes.
 You need a license to run it in production.

-You can access the SQL server by launching SQL Server Management Studio.
+You can access SQL Server by launching Microsoft SQL Server Management Studio.
 Your VM name is populated as the Server Name.
-Use Windows Authentication when logged in as the admin on Windows.
-Once you are in SQL Server Management Studio you can create other users, create databases, import data, and run SQL queries.
+Use Windows authentication when you sign in as the admin on Windows.
+When you're in SQL Server Management Studio, you can create other users, create databases, import data, and run SQL queries.

-To enable In-database analytics using SQL ML Services, run the following command as a one time action in SQL Server management studio after logging in as the server administrator.
+To enable in-database analytics by using SQL Machine Learning Services, run the following command as a one-time action in SQL Server Management Studio after you sign in as the server administrator:

 CREATE LOGIN [%COMPUTERNAME%\SQLRUserGroup] FROM WINDOWS (Please replace the %COMPUTERNAME% with your VM name)